Sejm Constituency no. 37

 Konin, officially known as Constituency no. 37 (Okręg wyborczy nr 37), is one of the 41 constituencies of the Sejm, the lower house of the Parliament of Poland, the national legislature of Poland.
 The constituency was established in 2001, after a major redistricting process across Poland.
-It is located in the Greater Poland Voivodeship and includes the area of one city county: Konin as well as the counties of Gniezno, Koło, Konin, Słupca, Środa Wielkopolska, Śrem, Turek and Września.
+It is located in the Greater Poland Voivodeship and includes the area of one city county: Konin as well as the counties of Gniezno, Koło, Konin, Słupca, Środa, Śrem, Turek and Września.
 The constituency's district electoral commission is located in Konin.
 The constituency currently elects 9 of the 460 members of the Sejm using the open party-list proportional representation electoral system.
 At the 2023 parliamentary election it had 586,375 citizens eligible to vote.